"I really don't see the logic in doing what we're doing right now," Palomarez told HLN's Carol Costello

 “If he gets rid of DACA, he’s showing that he is a liar,” Palomarez said.

-from the outset of his presidency he would treat DACA carefully and promised to "show great heart" when asked how he would handle the program.
+Trump said from the outset of his presidency he would treat DACA carefully and promised to “show great heart” when asked how he would handle the program.

-, Trump said, "We love the 'Dreamers,'" referring to undocumented immigrants who came to the US as children and want to continue living their lives in the country.
+And last week, Trump said, “We love the ‘Dreamers,’” referring to undocumented immigrants who came to the US as children and want to continue living their lives in the country.

 UPDATE: After Palomarez announced his resignation from the “President’s National Diversity Coalition,” a White House aide said there is no such group.
 This story has been updated to reflect that dispute.